maoschanz/drawing/CONTRIBUTING.md

 The tools are managed by a bunch of files in the `src/tools` directory.

+>The relationship between the window & the tools is a **State** design pattern.

-All tools inherit from **abstract** classes defining common methods.
+The active tool's methods are called from the window's (or the current image's) code regardless of what tool is active.
+To achieve that, all tools inherit from **abstract** classes defining common methods.

 First of all, `src/tools/abstract_tool.py` defines how the tool will be added in the UI, provides several wrappers to add options, to access the pixbufs, to add an operation to the edition history, etc. Other common features, when they don't depend on the image or the tool at all (such as blurring, computing some paths, displaying an overlay on the image (for the selection for example)), may be provided by `src/tools/utilities_tools.py`.